njean42/kumiko/doc/Usage.md

 This is because in the end, many things are rectangular: image files, our screens to display them...
 We may want an option in the future to get more accurate polygons instead.

+### Cut out panels ⚔️

+Add `-s` or `--save-panels` to create an image file for each panel found (optionaly followed by the output directory of your choice).

 ## Get panel information for all pages in one comic book

 	kumiko -i /path/to/comicbook/